Grade Eight

 Painting, Drawing, 3D Constructions (Platonic Solids), Clay Sculpture, and Other Media

-In eighth grade at Bright Water Waldorf School, students deepen their connection to the world and, through that journey, come to know themselves.
-They are encouraged to take greater responsibility for their learning and embark on a path of self-discovery, highlighted by the "eighth grade project" focused on community service.
-As students transition from childhood to adolescence, teachers strive to illuminate their thinking and foster independence.
+In eighth grade at Bright Water Waldorf School, students deepen their understanding of the world and themselves.
+They take on more responsibility for their learning, with a focus on self-discovery through the "eighth grade project," which centers on community service.
+As they transition from childhood to adolescence, teachers guide them to develop independent thinking and critical reflection.

-Practical skills are honed in woodwork, where students build boxes with dove-tail joints, and in handwork, where they master the sewing machine.
+Practical skills are developed in woodwork and handwork, where students build wooden boxes and master the sewing machine.

-By graduation, Bright Water Waldorf School eighth graders have not only gained a solid academic foundation but also a profound sense of self and a network of relationships that will support them throughout life.
+By graduation, eighth graders at Bright Water Waldorf School have not only gained a strong academic foundation but also a deep sense of self and meaningful connections with their peers.

 Subject Classes